-Virtual Summer School coser 425
+Regional Virtual Summer School COSER 425

-HFM Virtual Summer School offers a consolidated service in our region to help students in grades 9-12 who require classes to graduate.
-Course offerings in all core subject areas are based on student enrollment, and some courses may not be offered if enrollment does not reach a required minimum.
+HFM Regional Virtual Summer School offers a consolidated service in our region to help students in grades 9-12 who require classes to graduate.
+Course offerings in core subject areas will be available based on student enrollment, and some courses may not be offered if enrollment does not reach a required minimum.

 Students' eligibility for summer school is established by their home school district.
-Students who live in a non-participating district may participate in summer school and are required to pay a tuition fee per course, if their parents/guardians make arrangements directly with an HFM school district.
+Students who live in a non-participating district may participate in summer school and are required to pay a tuition fee per course.
+Parents/guardians of students from non-participating schools must coordinate with an HFM component school district to enroll students in the program.